Devil's Backbone Open Space

 Red-tailed hawks soaring above, grasslands carpeted with wildflowers, towering rock formations - these are just some of the natural features to be enjoyed at the 3,007-acre Devil's Backbone Open Space.
 It has 17.25 miles of trail that connect to Rimrock Open Space and Horsetooth Mountain Open Space for hiking, running, horseback riding, mountain biking, wildlife viewing, observing nature, as well as enjoying close-up inspection of the rock outcrop and long vistas.

-The Devil's Backbone itself is one of the most impressive and visible geologic landmarks in Larimer County, as well as an important cultural feature with a rich and colorful history.
+The Devil's Backbone itself is one of the most impressive and visible geologic landmarks in Larimer County showcasing:

 Drinking water is available at the trailhead.
 Please carry enough for your hike or ride.
 This open space is popular.
 If you arrive to a full parking lot, that means trails are at maximum capacity.
 Please consider a different open space for the day and come back another time.